 Mr. Cummings currently serves on the boards of S.C.
 Johnson & Son, Inc. and until recently, C.A.R.E. and Clark Atlanta University (CAU) where until October 2016, he was its Board Chairman.
 He has also served on the boards of Chevron, Coca-Cola Bottling Company Consolidated, Africa-America Institute, Africare, the Corporate Council on Africa, The African Presidential Archives & Research Center, and the Center for Global Development’s Commission on US Policy toward Low-Income Poorly Performing States (LIPPS).
 He was a member of the Executive Leadership Council (ELC).

 In 2016, Mr. Cummings announced his first candidacy for the Presidency of Liberia and contested in the 2017 elections.
 In 2020 he assumed leadership of the CPP, and during his tenure heading the CPP, he led its establishment legally and oversaw its triumph in the December 2020 midterm elections where the ruling party only won 3 of the 15 Senate seats, with CPP/CPP-aligned candidates winning the rest and CPP the majority of those.
-In the next six months, CPP will present the consensus opposition presidential candidate for the 2023 elections, as well as advocate for elections integrity in Liberia.
+In the next four months, CPP will present the consensus opposition presidential candidate for the 2023 elections, as well as advocate for elections integrity in Liberia.